A Hamiltonian approach for point vortices on non-orientable surfaces: Vortex motion on a M obius band

 showing that a vortex is stationary if and only if it lies on the line $y=0$.

 From the system of equations (\ref{Mot}) we obtain the streamlines of one vortex on the band: see Figure \ref{1vort}.
 As time progresses, the vector field translates horizontally with the vortex.

 For this case, let us demonstrate the construction of a global vector field $(\dot{x},\dot{y})$ and investigate how the trajectories of motion come together.
-Due to non-orientability, the least number of covering charts for the M\"obius strip is 2, which we will denote $U_1$ and $U_2$.
+Due to non-orientability, the least number of covering charts for the M\"obius strip is 2, which we will denote $U_1$ ($U_1'$ when the orientation on $U_1$ is changed) and $U_2$.

 Let $U_{12}$ be the left intersection of the charts, and $U_{21}$ the right one as illustrated in Figure \ref{fig:cov}.
 The Jacobian of the coordinate change will be positive on $U_{12}$ and negative on $U_{21}$.